tvtaerum/cGANs_housekeeping/README.md

   2.  code fragments illustrating the core of how an issue was resolved
   3.  a Python program to prepare images for selection and training
   4.  a cGan Python program with embedding
-  5.  a Python program which vectorizes image generated with embedding
+  5.  a Python program which vectorizes images generated with embedding

 ### Limitations and caveates: